 A new school year is a great time to have another conversation with your child about online safety and agree some rules to help keep them safe.
-We’ve created an online so you and your child can decide together what’s good to do online and what you should look out for.
+We’ve created an online family agreement so you and your child can decide together what’s good to do online and what you should look out for.

 Once you’re both happy, why not stick on the wall in a place you’ll both see it regularly?
 You can then come back to it every month or two to see if it’s working and update it as routines change.

 2. Have a conversation about online pressures and cyberbullying

 Going back to school means kids will be seeing friends again or making new ones, especially when they move from primary to secondary.
 This could mean your child uses new apps to keep in touch with their friends or feel more pressure to stay connected.